krakenjriot/portty/README.md

 Type the same pin number will reverse the status of the pin so typing 13 again will turn `OFF` the pin 13 or the LED.

+If you want to know the sensor reading, typing t or h will give you temperature or humidity reading of the DHT11 sensor connected

 That's it.

-if you want to know the sensor ready, typing t or h will give you temperature or humidity reading of the DHT11 sensor connected
+Enjoy PORTTYing!